-Cain has been a Director since November 2003.
-He is a member of the Finance and Audit Committee, the Services Committee, and the Nominations and Governance Committee.
+Cain is a member of the Human Resources Committee, the Services Committee, and the Nominations and Governance Committee.

 Cain is Chairman of the Disability Council of NSW, the official disability advisory body to the NSW Government.
 He is also a Director of the Attitude Foundation which aims to improve the representation in the media of people with disability.